FAQ

 Can I choose a specific environment to train in?

-At the moment you can train only in one environment, an alley in a city.
-We intend to add other environments in future versions.
-If you have a requirements for a specific environment to be supported in Virtual Life Support, please contact us so we can discuss your needs.
+Additional environments are planned for future releases.
+If you have a requirement for a specific environment or scenario, please contact us so we can discuss your needs.

 Hardware